-5.0 LIMITATIONS
+6.0 LIMITATIONS

-This report has been prepared for the exclusive use of Ellicott Development Company.
-The contents of this report are limited to information available at the time of the site investigation activities and to data referenced herein, and assume all referenced information sources to be true and accurate.
-The findings herein may be relied upon only at the discretion of Ellicott Development Company.
-Use of or reliance upon this report or its findings by any other person or entity is prohibited without written permission of TurnKey Environmental Restoration, LLC.
+This report has been prepared for the exclusive use of Legacy Development.
+The contents of this report are limited to information available at the time of the Site investigation activities and to data referenced herein, and assume all referenced historic information sources to be true and accurate.
+The findings herein may be relied upon only at the discretion of Legacy Development.
+Use of or reliance on this report or its findings by any other person or entity is prohibited without written permission of TurnKey Environmental Restoration, LLC.